-The Feast of Saints Peter and Paul include food stalls, kiosks and a market that sells local goods.
-In case we haven’t emphasized it enough, traditional (and delectable) Venetian wine and food abound!
-On the last day of June, a gigantic Bingo game takes place in the same area, right outside of the Church of San Pietro di Castello.
-While admission is definitely free, don’t forget your cash for Bingo on June 30 as you play right alongside the Venetians.
-A good way to practice your Italian, too!
+The Festival of Saints Peter and Paul features food stalls and a market offering local produce.
+On the last day of June, a crowded Bingo game takes place in front of the Church of San Pietro di Castello.
+Although admission is free, don't forget your money for the bingo card.
+This celebration is reminiscent of a village festival